1. Does Baylor require an interview for admission?

-As the longest continually-existing university in Texas, Baylor has many long-standing traditions.
+As the longest continually-operating university in Texas, Baylor has many long-standing traditions.
 During football season, freshmen have the opportunity to be a part of the Baylor Line.
-The Baylor Line wears jerseys with their graduation year on the back as well as a nickname, and then they run around the football field before every game, making a tunnel for the players to run through.
-The Baylor Line gets the best seats in the house - right behind the opposing team!
+Members of the Baylor Line wear jerseys with their graduation year on the back as well as a nickname.
+Before every home game, they run onto the football field and make a tunnel for the players to run through.
+The Baylor Line also gets the best seats in the house - right behind the opposing team!

 In the spring, we have Diadeloso, or Day of the Bear.
-This is a Thursday in April where classes are canceled, and students and faculty spend the day outside together.
-There is a picnic on the grounds, numerous tournaments going on throughout the day (the most popular being the tug-of-war competition), and entertainment by different student and outside groups.
+Once a year in April, classes are canceled, and students and faculty spend the day outside together.
+There is a picnic on the grounds, numerous tournaments throughout the day (the most popular being the tug-of-war competition), and entertainment by different student and outside groups.
 It is a great day to spend with your classmates and professors before the end of the school year!

 Read about all of our traditions.

 7. Tell me about Baylor's mascots.